drorm/ria/README.md

 ## Examples

-Here are a few examples of requests you can make to Dani with the [Pagila database](https://github.com/devrimgunduz/pagila):
+Here are a few examples of requests you can make to RIA with the [Pagila database](https://github.com/devrimgunduz/pagila):

 - Show me all customers from New York
 - List the names and email addresses of all customers who have placed an order in the past month
 - How many orders were placed in the past year?

-## Additional Resources
+# How it works

+The core of RIA is the shortSchema function.
+It creates an abreviated version of the db schema that GPT understands, while consuming less tokens.
+The rest, is just a standard prompt to ask GPT to convert the request to SQL.